Long Beam Flexure Test Fixture (ASTM D7249)

 Model No. WTF-LF (Aluminum and Stainless Steel)

-Fig. 1: Standard Long Beam Flexure Fixture (three- and four-point loading) with fully adjustable spans, engraved scale markings, 24" maximum support span, 12" maximum loading span, 3" x 1" hardened steel loading and support pads.
+Fig. 1: Standard Long Beam Flexure Fixture (three- and four-point loading) with fully adjustable spans, engraved scale markings, 24 in. maximum support span, 12 in. maximum loading span, 3 in. x 1 in. hardened steel loading and support pads.

 ASTM D7249 permits the use of either single (midspan) loading, or two-point loading (the set-up shown in Fig. 1).
 These are usually termed three-point and four-point flexure, respectively.
 The fixture can be used in either configuration, one loading head being removed and the remaining one centered on the loading beam to perform three-point loading.